eunicesoft/.github/profile/README.md

 We build innovative software solutions that connect **people, technology, and real-world needs**.

 ## Expertise
-- Artificial Intelligence
-- Control Systems
+- IT/OT Cybersecurity
-- Information Security
+- Industrial Security
-- System Integration (SI)
-- Software Platforms
+- Security Monitoring
+- BAS (Breach and Attack Simulation)